 4) Complete 5 minute cool down at 0% incline and 5.0 – 6.0 or pace that allows you to slowly reduce your heart rate.

-You can always add difficulty to these workouts by including body weight exercises between each rep. Consider adding push-ups, sit-ups, planks or burpees.
+You can always add difficulty to these workouts by including body weight, dumbbell or kettle bell exercises between each rep. If you have your own home gym and access to some stairs you can really add a variety of exercises on top of relatively simple ones like push-ups, sit-ups, planks or burpees.
 To break up each round or set, I perform half the exercises at the top of the stairs and then the other half at the bottom.
 Remember that even when you’re fatigued, the most efficient conditioning occurs when you maintain focus on good form.